Who Is Steve Perry?

 While he has largely stayed out of the spotlight, Perry continues to be heard in movies and on television.
 His songs are often chosen for soundtracks, and Journey's "Don't Stop Believin'" even played during the closing moments of the hit crime-drama series The Sopranos in 2007.
 In 2009, a cover version of the song was done for the hit high school musical show Glee, which introduced a new generation to Perry's work.

 In 2014, Perry broke from his self-imposed exile from the concert stage.
 He appeared with the Eels at several of their shows.
 According to The Hollywood Reporter, Perry explained that "I've done the 20-year hermit thing, and it's overrated."
-His return to performing "has to do with a lot of changes in my life, including losing my girlfriend a year ago and her wish to hear me sing again."
+His return to performing "has to do with a lot of changes in my life, including losing my girlfriend a year ago and her wish to hear me sing again"—referring to his romance with Kellie Nash, who died in late 2012 from cancer.

 Regardless of what the future holds, Perry has already earned a place in rock history.
 Rolling Stone magazine named him one of music's top 100 singers.
 According to American Idol judge and former Journey bassist, Randy Jackson, Perry's voice is one of kind.
 "Other than Robert Plant, there's no singer in rock that even came close to Steve Perry," Jackson said.
 "The power, the range, the tone—he created his own style.
 He mixed a little Motown, a little Everly Brothers, a little Zeppelin."